reactjs/react.dev/src/content/reference/react/useContext.md

 ### `useContext(SomeContext)` {/*usecontext*/}

-Call `useContext` at the top level of your component to read and subscribe to [context.](/learn/passing-data-deeply-with-context)
+Call `useContext` at the top level of your Component to read and subscribe to [context.](/learn/passing-data-deeply-with-context)

 ```js
 import { useContext } from 'react';